-Organic installs are app downloads that occur without any direct effort by a marketer to acquire users via paid or owned media campaigns.
+The term “organic installs” refers to app downloads that take place without any direct marketing efforts to attract users through paid or owned media campaigns.

-It’s important to note, that in the context of measurement, it defines a situation where no user journey was attributed to a specific marketing effort.
+It’s important to note that in the context of measurement, it defines a situation where no user journey was attributed to a specific marketing effort.

-Why organic installs matter
+Why do organic installs matter?

 However, driving organic users at scale is no longer feasible for most apps.

-Organic app discovery is largely broken in large part due to the sheer number of apps in the stores.
+Organic app discovery is largely broken, in large part due to the sheer number of apps in the stores.
 This makes it nearly impossible for users to find your app.